eradiate/eradiate/docs/rst/user_guide/radiometric_kernel_interface.rst

 3. Load the :term:`kernel scene`.
 4. Perform a parametric loop.
 For each :term:`kernel context` of the experiment:

-   1. Render the :class:`.KernelSceneParameterMap` into a :term:`scene parameter map`.
+   1. Render the :class:`.KernelSceneParameterMap` template into a :term:`kernel scene parameter map`.
    2. Update the kernel scene with the computed scene parameter map.
    3. Launch a :term:`radiometric computation` with the updated scene.
    4. Collect the raw results and store them in a simple data structure.